Eagle-251/media-server-terraform-ansible-docker-deploy/README.md

 ## Roadmap

+This project's purpose is try to define my media server setup "end to end" using IaC tools, so as to learn more about them whilst still having fun!

 - [ ] Tie together Terraform and Ansible so that Ansible populates it's inventory using something like [terraform-inventory](https://github.com/nbering/terraform-inventory/) which is a Ansible Dynamic Inventory plugin.
   - [ ] Configure Terraform to return VM ip from QEMU Cloud Agent using Terraform output.
 - [ ] Deploy a [Servarr](https://wiki.servarr.com/) stack in Docker passing the stacks network traffic through a Wireguard container.
+- [ ] Add Packer stage to build custom QEMU Template
+  - [ ] Maybe move Docker installation to Cloud Init with Packer